 Maddie is now a Project and Inclusive Practice Officer at Involve, after joining the team as a Project Officer in October 2019 as part of the Charityworks graduate scheme.
 Maddie works across several of Involve’s projects.

 The Charityworks graduate scheme is a 12-month placement that combines working for a UK-based charity with the Institute of Leadership and Management (ILM) endorsed Charityworks Leadership Programme.
 The programme is designed to develop future leaders in the non-profit sector.
 As part of the graduate scheme Maddie conducted a piece of independent research exploring inclusivity at Involve’s citizens’ assemblies.
 This work has informed the development of Maddie’s role to include a focus on promoting inclusive practice in Involve’s work.

 Maddie holds a BA in History from Durham University and in 2019 completed her masters degree from LSE in International Development and Humanitarian Emergencies.
 Maddie has always believed in the ability of people-led democracy to promote progressive, inclusive and meaningful social change, and completed her MSc dissertation on La Via Campesina.
 This transnational peasants’ movement champions a re-centring of deliberative democratic participation within local and transnational communities to shape agricultural policy that is informed by and relevant to people’s lived experiences.

-Maddie has previously worked as a Project Officer for Watford Borough Council where she independently conducted research into a local grade II* listed building.
-The work involved producing a webpage and museum exhibition to share the history and significance of the building with the local community.
+Maddie has previously worked as a Project Officer for Watford Borough Council where she independently conducted research into a grade II* listed building.
+The work involved creating a museum exhibition and online content to share the history and significance of the building with the local community.
 As part of her MSc Maddie worked as a consultant for International Federation of the Red Cross (IFRC).
 She conducted primary research into best practices for better supporting LGBTIQ+ individuals and communities in humanitarian disaster response across Asia and the Pacific.